mmterpstra/molgenis-c5-RnaGemini/README.md

 Licence
 -------
 the scripts are provided as [Academic Free](http://opensource.org/licenses/AFL-3.0).
-Especially the custom made perl scripts for now.
+Licencing information om the third party software is available on their website.